prakharmrsl/easypcceo.github.io/pages/motherboard/motherboard.md

 title: "What to Look for in a Motherboard"
 permalink: "/motherboard/"
 layout: page
-seotitle: "How to Choose a Motherboard (Advice from an Expert)"
+seotitle: "How to Choose a Motherboard (Expert Advice)"
 meta: "In this article we're going to break down everything you need to know about buying a motherboard so you can buy the best motherboard for your PC"
 ---